Sunday, August 25, 2024

 I found the class listed in the LBCC catalog, but something was missing: The cost.
 I scoured the college's website but could not find a price.
 So I found an email for "Adult Education" and sent my question there.
 Soon, I got a response from a gentleman named Franco: The class was a free!

-(I probably shouldn't tell LBCC this, but I would have probably paid as much as $150 for this class.
+(I probably shouldn't tell LBCC this, but I would have probably paid as much as $150 for a tiling class.
 But I'm not going to turn down free.)

 The first step in enrolling was to go through an identity verification process.
 The LBCC website diverted me to the website ID.me.
-There, I had to submit photos of my driver's license (both front and back), do a video scan of my face, and submit my Social Security number and other personal details.
-It seemed a bit much for a free how-to class, but soon I was done and ready to enroll in the class.
+There, I had to submit photos of my driver's license (front and back), do a video scan of my face, and submit my Social Security number and other personal details.
+It seemed a bit much for a free how-to class, but soon I was done and ready to enroll.

 Oops, no I wasn't.
 First I had to complete the college application.
 And it was not a short form.